SamOrozco/chaos_router/readme.md

 **Go Chaos is a reverse proxy that can add little chaos(disruption) to your applications.**

-Go chaos will answer the questions you've been asking about how your resilient you applications are in a distributed environment prone to failures from external services.
+Go chaos will answer the questions you've been asking about how resilient your applications are in a distributed environment prone to failures from external services.

 How to run your Go Chaos router binary